Soldering Basics

 Solder is an alloy (mixture) of metals.
 The type that I am familiar with and use is comprised of 63% tin and 37% lead.
 This ratio melts to a liquid state at 361 degrees Fahrenheit (183 C.) and solidifies at that same temperature.
 This is called “eutectic”, having no semi-solid plastic state, and makes soldering easier and more reliable.
 Some solders that we use are 60/40 and, although the solidifying temperature remains at 361 degrees, it melts at 375 degrees and extra care should be exercised to insure that the joint remains static until the solder solidifies completely.
 Little changes make a big difference.

-Working temperatures (the temperature of the tip of the iron while idle) is largely a matter of the nature of the soldering equipment, the device being worked on, and the preferences of the operator.
+Working temperature (the temperature of the tip of the iron while idle) is largely a matter of the nature of the soldering equipment, the device being worked on, and the preferences of the operator.
 Personally, I use the Weller WTCP irons which have a high specific temperature.
 They hold their heat pretty well when transferring energy to the soldering joint.
 The 60 watt heating element is a contributing factor, lower power would cool off faster, and the choice of soldering tips also contributes.
 A long, tapered conical tip will cool faster than a shorter “chisel” shape.

-All of the solders that I use have flux embedded in core, which makes work easier.
+All of the solders that I use have flux embedded in its core, which makes work easier.
 But if you are re-working a circuit, remember that the solder joint that you are re-heating should not have any flux and we will need to add it.
 We can do this by adding just a touch of fresh solder, “sweetening” the joint by adding more flux, or by adding some flux paste using the point of a pin or a toothpick.

 Flux has two main purposes: Removing oxides, and keeping oxygen away from the liquid solder while it solidifies.
 As soon as we have tin or lead oxide present the character of the solder changes rapidly.
 The almost magical surface tension disappears so that we don’t have the wetting of the target material, and the solder itself becomes chalky and unworkable.
 A touch of flux brings it back to life.